-The housing scheme is available for both urban and rural populations with a few distinctions.
-In addition to providing an amount for construction or acquisition of the property, basic amenities like electricity, gas, and water supply are provided.
+In addition to providing an amount — as the scheme has a budget up to ₹32k crore — for the construction or acquisition of the property, basic amenities like electricity, gas, and water supply are provided.

-The Rajiv Awas Yojana (RAY), which aims to eradicate slums from India, encourages the states and union territories to formally bring any illegal construction under a legal framework.
-The centre has authorised the Affordable Housing in Partnership (AHP) scheme to be a part of RAY in order to promote affordable housing under the scheme.
+It aims to eradicate slums from India and encourages the states and union territories to bring any illegal construction under a legal framework formally.
+The centre has authorised the Affordable Housing in Partnership (AHP) scheme to be a part of RAY to promote affordable housing under the plan.

-Additionally, the Rajiv Awas Yojana offers the help of INR 75,000 and Dwelling Units (DUs) for the economically weaker sections (EWS) that range in size from 21 to 40 sqm.
-So far, the plan has cost more than INR 1,398 crores and has produced close to 46,000 homes.
+Additionally, the Rajiv Awas Yojana offers ₹75,000 and Dwelling Units (DUs) for the economically weaker sections (EWS) that range in size from 21 to 40 sqm.
+So far, the plan has cost more than ₹1,398 crores and has produced close to 46,000 homes.

-The Kerala State Housing Board was established in 1971 to satisfy the housing needs of the economically weaker section.
-The board has established a number of house financing and construction schemes to date.
+Established in 1971, to meet the housing needs of the economically weaker sections, the board has many house financing and construction schemes:

 The plan allows for the conversion of outdated twin houses into single units and the reconstruction of single homes.
-Additionally, the government will provide you with money to rebuild your house.
-Kerala State Housing Board contributes 50% of the subsidy amount, with the Local Self Government Departments covering the remaining 50%.
+The government will also provide a subsidy amount of up to 50% of the cash needed to rebuild your house.

-Both in urban and rural areas, those who belong to the Economically Weaker Section (EWS) can receive financial aid for self-building a home.
-They must own at least two cents of land.
-To help individuals with the building, the plan offers the option to team up with nonprofit organisations and volunteer organisations.
+In urban and rural areas, those who belong to the Economically Weaker Section (EWS) can receive financial aid for self-building a home (if they own at least two cents of land).

-In this plan, a house with a plinth area of 30 square metres is assumed to cost INR 1 lakh to build, with a current loan balance of INR 30,000.
-On top of the loan amount, you will receive a government subsidy of INR 25,000 rather than INR 9,000.
+In this plan, a house with a plinth area of 30 square metres is assumed to cost ₹1 lakh to build, with a current loan balance of ₹30,000.
+On top of the loan amount, you will receive a government subsidy of ₹25,000.

-The Delhi citizens are provided housing through the Delhi Development Authority (DDA) Housing Scheme.
-This govt home loan scheme is connected to the PMAY Credit Linked Subsidy Program.
-The new DDA scheme, which launched in March 2019, provides 5,000 flats in South Delhi's Vasant Kunj, Rohini sector-34, and Kalkaji.
-You must be an Indian citizen over 18 years and fall under the EWS, LIG, MIG, or HIG category in order to be eligible for the government scheme for home loan subsidy.
+Only citizens of Delhi are provided housing through the Delhi Development Authority (DDA) Housing Scheme.
+This home loan scheme is connected to the PMAY Credit Linked Subsidy Program.
+The 2019 version of the DDA scheme provides 10k flats across Delhi (Vasant Kunj, Rohini sector-34, and Kalkaji).
+You must be over 18 years & fall under the EWS, LIG, MIG, or HIG category to be eligible for the government scheme for home loan subsidy.

-MHADA conducts a housing scheme to make housing more accessible to everyone.
 A lottery system is used to run the scheme.
-Based on the outcomes of a random draw, a specific number of homes are set aside for the MHADA system, and loans are distributed to purchasers who fall into various income levels.
-These residences, which range in price from INR 15.35 lakh to INR 1.42 crore, are offered in neighbourhoods including Ghatkopar, Borivali, Mulund, Goregaon, Mankhurd, and Vikhroli.
+Based on the outcomes of a random draw, a specific number of homes are set aside for the MHADA system, and loans get distributed to purchasers who fall into various income levels.
+These residences, which range in price from ₹15.35 lakh to ₹1.42 crore, are offered in neighbourhoods including Ghatkopar, Borivali, Mulund, Goregaon, Mankhurd, and Vikhroli.

 Although everyone is eligible for the MHADA housing scheme, a specific number of homes are set aside for members of the Low Income Group (LIG), Economically Weaker Section (EWS), and Middle Income Group (MIG).

 Yes, women are eligible for housing schemes in India.
-Schemes like PMAY makes it mandatory for women to be an owner or co-owner of the scheme.
+Schemes like PMAY make it mandatory for women to be an owner or co-owner of the scheme.

 In general, affordable housing schemes seek to provide more inexpensive housing options for those who cannot afford to buy or rent at market prices.